ConfederacyOfGaia/Gaia/players-guide.md

 - The land druid's natural recovery feature is reworded similarly to the wizard's arcane recovery feature: *Starting at 2nd level, you can regain some of your magical energy by sitting in meditation and communing with nature.
 Once per day when you finish a short rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your druid level (rounded up), and none of the slots can be 6th level or higher.*
 - Sorcerers' sorcery points refresh after a short rest, not after a long rest.
 - Attunement requires 1 hour as part of a short rest, not the whole short rest.

-### Changes to Existing Feats

-- All feats that give -5/+10 are modified thusly:
-  - When targetting a creature with an attack using the weapon type appropriate to the feat, you can use your bonus action to focus your attention on that creature.
-If that weapon attack hits, you may add your proficiency bonus to the damage dealt by that attack.
-- Martial Adept provides 2 superiority dice, instead of 1.
-If you already have superiority dice, the bonus dice are the same shape as the ones you already have.
-- Elemental Adept: The first bullet point becomes: *When you roll damage for a spell you cast that deals damage of the chosen type, you may reroll any 1 and use that result instead.
-You may reroll a number of dice up to your spellcasting modifier.*

 ### Technology Level